-- Effective January 1, 2024, Minnesota's lobbying law now covers attempts to influence any political subdivision of the state.
+- Effective on June 1, 2025, Minnesota's lobbying law covers attempts to influence any political subdivision of the state (a court previously delayed the law's implementation).
 This includes county and city governments, school districts and townships.
 Previously, only metropolitan areas with populations over 50,000 were covered.
-Lobbyist principals must also now round the amounts spent on categories of lobbying activities to the nearest \$9,000 instead of \$20,000 on their annual reports. - Minnesota also recently amended the definition of lobbyist to include any individual who is compensated over \$3,000 in a calendar year from a business whose primary source of revenue is derived from providing government affairs services. - An individual who provides administrative support to a registered lobbyist (and who makes no lobbying contacts) is not required to register, but expenses for lobbying activities must be reported by the lobbyist. - The expenditure threshold for citizen lobbyists increased from more than \$250 in personal funds spent on lobbying annually to more than \$3,000 annually. - These changes became effective on January 1, 2023.
+Lobbyist principals must also now round the amounts spent on categories of lobbying activities to the nearest \$5,000 instead of \$20,000 on their annual reports. - Minnesota also recently amended the definition of "lobbyist" to include any individual who is compensated over \$3,000 in a calendar year from a business whose primary source of revenue is derived from providing government affairs services. - An individual who provides administrative support to a registered lobbyist (and who makes no lobbying contacts) is not required to register, but expenses for lobbying activities must be reported by the lobbyist. - The expenditure threshold for citizen lobbyists increased from more than \$250 in personal funds spent on lobbying annually to more than \$3,000 annually.